Skip to main content

 "They made us wait."
 Aniruddha shrugged.

-"Dada, I have been invited to a hunting expedition by Zamindar Anantanath," Binoy spoke.
+"Dada, I have been invited to a hunting expedition by Zamindar Anantanath," Binoy said.
 "I am thinking of taking Somnath along for the expedition."

 "The one near Dooars?"
 Trilochan asked.
 "Alright."